fixie360/blog/_posts/2021-02-09-s3-static-website.markdown

 }
 {% endhighlight %}

-Now configured to be accessed publicy it was time to upload some files.
+Now configured to be accessed publicly, it was time to upload some files.

 - Go into the bucket, over to the Objects tab then chooe Upload.
 - Drag and drop works on the GUI in Chrome so I selected all the files in the project folder and dragged across the into the broswer.
 Once there I hit Upload.